lyw02/react-app-web-api-assignment/README.md

 A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

  + Users can reset password
+ + Error message is displayed when login, signup or reset
  + Users can view user profile
+ + New MongoDB collections: favorites, reviews
  + Users can add a movie to favorites
  + Users can remove a movie from favorites
  + Users can create reviews